Allium/WithoutHeadOrFoot/_posts/2016-10-22-Roots-of-Paradigm-4.md

 The irrigation requirements of traditional Western staples &ndash; wheat, barley, rye and oats &ndash; are very different.
 All of them originated as land grasses in the Fertile Crescent, a region extending from modern-day Iran to eastern Turkey and Northern Egypt, and commonly held to be the cradle of Western civilisation.

 Different varieties adapted to different climates, but the dominant model has always been one of small rain-fed monocultures.
-Though all four of the crops need a good deal of water to produce healthy seeds (the grains we eat), none of the can survive long-termwater-loggingg.
+Though all four of the crops need a good deal of water to produce healthy seeds (the grains we eat), none of the can survive long-termwater-logging.
 Barley especially is sensitive to wet conditions, while oats tend to be the most resistant to wet and cold.

 <div align="center"><figure>